 Where there is a Will, this will be the beneficiaries entitled to the residue of the estate.

-Where there is no Will, this will usually be the surviving spouses or de facto spouse.
+Where there is no Will, this will usually be the surviving spouse or de facto spouse.
 The Succession Act sets out who is entitled (the beneficiaries) of the estate of a person who dies without a will (intestate estate).
 More details on the beneficiaries of an intestate estate can be found below.
 If there is no surviving spouse or de facto spouse, the appropriate person to apply for Letters of Administration will generally be a beneficiary under the intestate estate laws.

 The Court will usually not grant Administration to anyone who is not a beneficiary of the estate.
 The exceptions to this include if the only beneficiaries of the estate are minors or where no beneficiary is willing to apply, a creditor of the estate may apply.